atornel/Aduct/docs/_build/html/_sources/guide/making an application.rst.txt

 The second function gets the interface; it is a dictionary with strings, numbers and None.
 So it can be dumped using *json* in human-readable format.
-We are using a file named *qtk.ui* for saving and loading interfaces. ``top_level`` (declared later) is the view or element from which the interface should be fetched.
+We are using a file named *aduct.ui* for saving and loading interfaces. ``top_level`` (declared later) is the view or element from which the interface should be fetched.
 It is usually the root widget.

 The third function surely deserves a mention.
 After completing this tutorial, you can run the script (*app.py*), try playing with the interface.
 Then save the interface.
-After that open the file named *qtk.ui*, you will see a *JSON-styled* data with keys like *type*, *provider* etc. Now when you ask Qtk to create the interface from the same file, it replaces all the required values with objects (or widgets here).
-The convention is that key *type* states the type of Qtk widget and *provider* states the name of provider.
+After that open the file named *aduct.ui*, you will see a *JSON-styled* data with keys like *type*, *provider* etc. Now when you ask Aduct to create the interface from the same file, it replaces all the required values with objects (or widgets here).
+The convention is that key *type* states the type of Aduct widget and *provider* states the name of provider.

 The dictionaries whose name ends with *maps*, does the job of replacing